 This tangle of blood vessels causes severe problems because it prevents arteries and veins from carrying oxygen-rich and oxygen-depleted blood back and forth between your heart, lungs, and brain.

 The cause of AVMs is not always certain, and they are commonly found after a brain scan for another type of health concern or as the result of a hemorrhage when the blood vessels burst.
 Skilled neurosurgeons can often treat AVMs successfully.

 More than 50% of patients with an AVM have had some kind of intracranial (brain) hemorrhage.
-The blood vessels in an AVM are typically weaker than normal blood vessels, and this weakening can cause them to burst and bleed into your brain.
+The blood vessels in an AVM are usually weaker than normal blood vessels, and this weakening can cause them to burst and bleed into your brain.

-During the process, Dr. Farkas and his colleagues guide small metal coils along the catheter to the AVM.
-The coils will stay in place in your blood vessel after the catheter is removed.
+During the process, your doctor guides small metal coils along the catheter to the AVM.
+The coils stay in place in your blood vessel after the catheter is removed.

 These tiny coils, roughly the size of a human hair, strengthen the blood vessels.
 This process is a type of embolization.
 Another method of embolization is accomplished by injecting onyx and glue to block off the abnormal blood vessels that supply the AVM.

 Treatment all depends on the type of AVM, the symptoms you’re having, and the size and location of the AVM in your body.
 The highly skilled specialists determine your specific type of AVM and discuss with you which treatment option will be most effective.

 To learn more, call Interventional Neuro Associates or schedule an appointment online today.